syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 using Syncfusion.Maui.Inputs;

 SfAutocomplete autocomplete = new SfAutocomplete();
-autocomplete.WidthRequest = 250;
+autocomplete.WidthRequest = 200;
-autocomplete.HeightRequest = 50;
+autocomplete.HeightRequest = 35;
 autocomplete.ShowBorder = false;

 {% endhighlight %}
 {% endtabs %}

+The following image illustrates the result of the above code:

 ![ShowBorder](Images/UICustomization/ShowBorder.png)

 ### TextAlignment

-The `HorizontalTextAlignment` and `VerticalTextAlignment` properties are used to customize the alignment of text in [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).
-This property accepts values from the TextAlignment enumeration, which includes options like `Start`, `Center`, and `End`.
+The [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) provides support to customize the text alignment by using the `HorizontalTextAlignment` and `VerticalTextAlignment` properties.

 {% tabs %}
 {% highlight xaml %}